 Billy's sole argument for Jesiah not being his real dad seems to be that he doesn't like him.
 Ah, if only it actually worked that way.
 Everyone goes to bed, and the next day Billy comes on board before anyone else wakes up, because as we have seen the Yggdrasil has no security.
 Whatever, he probably isn't going to blow up the engines.

 Billy launches into a tutorial about how to use his weapons, which consist of two handguns, two ether cannons (!), and a full-size shotgun (!!).
-Note: no one else in this game has required a tutorial.
-This priest has only just joined the party and he is already trouble.
+No one else in this game has required a tutorial on their basic attack command.

 Billy then tells the long, horrible story about how Jesiah abandoned the family when Billy was a kid, and his mother raised him and Primera alone for a while until zombies came and ate her.